JardaniWorld/alx-higher_level_programming/0x00-python-hello_world/README.md

-This script runs a Python script
+This script executes to run Python code